tkayne23/site-selector/README.md

 [Esri's ArcGIS API for JavaScript](http://help.arcgis.com/en/webapi/javascript/arcgis/);
 see the site for concepts, samples, and a reference for using the API to create mapping web sites.

+##Selecting Your Configuration

+The site-selector repo contains 2 application configurations: Site Selector for State Government, and Site Selector for Local Government.

+To get the Site Selector for State Government use the configuration named config.js.
+To get the Site Selector for Local Government configuration rename configLG.js to config.js

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.